 The division's chairman Richard Scudamore remarked in an interview with BBC Radio 5 Live that the campaign to leave the EU was "completely incongruous" with the "openness" he felt was represented at the summit of the English football pyramid.
 However, the outcome of the referendum means that Scudamore and the Premier League will now have to navigate through volatile terrain.

 While we don't really know exactly how Brexit will affect the Premier League yet, there are a couple of potential scenarios that are likely to emerge, which gives us a clearer picture of what would probably happen.

 As negotiations appear to have hit a wall, the British government is currently in limbo over whether it will be able to deliver a 'Hard Brexit' or a 'Soft Brexit'.
 A 'hard' exit from the EU would see the return of tighter regulations regarding the movement of goods and people, whereas a 'soft' exit would result in less stringent measures.
-There is also the chance of crashing out without any agreed deal whatsoever, which seems more likely now.

 So how could it play out?

 Cardiff City manager Neil Warnock went against the official line of the Premier League clubs in January when he cried "to hell with the rest of the world" and urged the swift deliverance of Brexit.
 “I can’t wait to get out of it, if I’m honest," Warnock gushed.
 "I think we’ll be far better out of the bloody thing.
 In every aspect.
 Football-wise as well, absolutely."

 However, it's difficult to understand why the Cardiff boss is so optimistic about it from a football perspective, given the potential consequences.

 As far as the Premier League is concerned, the chief matter of concern is how immigration will be dealt with after Brexit is finalised, with the free movement of people being a crucial aspect of the modern game in Europe.